 Social Change 101

 While the fires were in 2009, communities are still recovering and need assistance towards community-strengthening and the creation of new opportunities for enterprise and economic and social renewal.
-Social Change 101 provides an opportunity for local change-makers to learn from their community’s leading business and social enterprise experts to gain the skills, knowledge and networks to bring their social enterprise idea to life for the broader benefit of their community.
+Social Change 101 provides an opportunity for local change-makers to develop their ideas for social enterprises.
+Social enterprises are businesses that trade to intentionally tackle social problems, improve communities, provide people access to employment and training, or help the environment.
+Participants learn from their community’s leading business and social enterprise experts to gain the skills, knowledge and networks to bring their social enterprise idea to life for the broader benefit of their community.

-The four-month program will equip 14 local change-makers with the skills and resources needed to establish and run successful social businesses, and make a great contribution to their community.
+The four-month program will equip 14 local change-makers in three regions with the skills and resources needed to establish and run successful social businesses, and make a great contribution to their community.

-The first program will be held in the Alpine / Indigo region and kicked off with a community roundtable in November 2015 to introduce the initiative and build the support networks necessary to deliver the program and support the entrepreneurs and their ventures over the long-term.
-The 2016 Social Change 101 Alpine/Indigo Region Program will run from July – November 2016.
+The first program has been held in the Alpine / Indigo region and kicked off with a community roundtable in November 2015 to introduce the initiative and build the support networks necessary to deliver the program and support the entrepreneurs and their ventures over the long-term.
+The Alpine / Indigo graduation ceremony was held in November 2016.
+The 2017 Social Change 101 program is expected to run from mid to late 2017.

-SSE brings a social enterprise and learning expertise to the Alpine region, with an intention of supporting an already vibrant social enterprise landscape being fostered by local community and key organisations in the region such as Into Our Hands Foundation, Alpine Valleys Community Leadership Program and The Australian Centre for Rural Entrepreneurship (ACRE).
+The next SC101 program will bring social enterprise and learning expertise to the Mitchell and Murrindindi regions, with an intention of supporting an already vibrant social enterprise landscape being fostered by local community and key organisations in the region such as the Mitchell Community Resources & Advocacy Group, the Marysville and Triangle Community Foundation, the Kinglake Ranges Foundation, the Strathewen Bushfire Relief Trust and the Rivers and Ranges Community Leadership Program.